Reflexive Pronouns

 3. After Prepositions

-We can use a reflexive pronoun after a preposition when the prepositional phrase refers back to the subject (the subject is the same person):
+Use a reflexive pronoun after a preposition when the prepositional object is the same as the subject:

 - “She is talking to herself.”